 Trespassing or Not?

 Regardless of the history lesson, and the politics of water on an island, the truth is that EMI’s “No Trespassing” Signs have historically been ignored (by locals and visitors alike) for many years.
-In fact, the most common print guidebook for Maui all but instructs visitors to simply ignore the signs and strongly insinuates that there is no real enforcement to fear (which is true.)
-There is also ambiguity as to where EMI has the right to restrict access.
+In fact, the most common print guidebook for Maui all but instructs visitors to simply ignore the signs and strongly insinuates that there is no real enforcement to fear (which has been true.)
+There is also some ambiguity as to where EMI has the right to restrict access.
 Clearly EMI can restrict access to assets they own, such as structures and the ditch system.
-However, the streams, pools, the water itself, and most of the land, belong to the public, and are not within EMI’s rights to control.
-Where the line between those two lies, is a very grey area.
+However, the streams, pools, the water itself, and most of the land, belong to the public, and may not be within EMI’s rights to control.
+Add to that the complexities of legal easements where public access has gone on trails for long periods of time, and where the line is between your right to access a trail and trespassing is a very grey area.

 So, should you just ignore the signs or feel free to proceed where signs are not present?
 I can’t tell you the answer to that!
 What I can tell you is that the EMI ditch system predates the modern era of worker and public safety and you could very easily become injured or killed making decisions to cross high viaducts, bridges or accessing any part of the ditch system infrastructure.
 Tragically, people drown, including fairly recently two young girls who were rafting on inner tubes in the ditch.
 I can tell you personally, that loss and grief was felt by our entire close-knit North Shore community.